-In order to keep client information up to date, you may update the information you have on record every time the client conducts a transaction that requires you to ascertain their identity.
+In order to keep client information up to date, you may ask clients with account-based business relationships to confirm the information you have on record periodically throughout your regular interactions with them.
+For clients in non-account-based business relationships, you may update the information you have on record every time the client conducts a transaction that requires you to ascertain their identity.

-As an example, you may choose to reassess the level of risk associated with a client's transactions and activities, and to determine whether the transactions or activities are consistent with the information you have on your client, for your low-risk clientele, every two years, while performing the same monitoring of of your high-risk clients on a more frequent basis.
+As an example, you may choose to reassess the level of risk associated with a client's transactions and activities, and to determine whether the transactions or activities are consistent with the information you have on your client, for your low-risk clientele, every two years, while performing the same monitoring of your high-risk clients on a more frequent basis.
 However, depending on the circumstances of your operations, a different ongoing monitoring period for low-risk clients may be appropriate.

-In the context of monitoring on a periodic basis, the frequency of your monitoring will vary depending on your risk assessment of your client.
-As part of your ongoing monitoring obligations, you have to monitor all of your business relationships, and you must monitor business relationships you consider high-risk more frequently, as well as update client identification information and adopt any other appropriate enhanced measures.
+In the context of monitoring on a periodic basis, your monitoring will vary depending on your risk assessment of your client.
+As part of your ongoing monitoring obligations, you must monitor all of your business relationships, and you must monitor business relationships you consider high-risk more frequently, as well as update client identification information and adopt any other appropriate enhanced measures.